SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 const chatModelName = 'gpt-4o-mini';
 ```

-You define the chat model's name in a constant because you will use the name again at a later point.
+You define the chat model's name as a constant because you'll use it later.
 This gives you a single point of truth in case you want to change the chat model in the future.

 👉 Below the `createVectorEmbeddings` function handler, add the `orchestrateJobPostingCreation` function you have called in the `job-posting-service.js`: